-We believe that we have been in the bottoming process for some time and are now starting to turn toward a period where the overall market will better mirror the growth in corporate earnings and cash flow.
+So, it is our belief that we have been in the bottoming process for some time and are now starting to turn toward a period where the overall market will better mirror the growth in corporate earnings and cash flow.
 We have mentioned in prior commentaries that there appears to be more dispersion among individual companies and their share prices, driven by actual fundamental results.
-We believe a higher cost of capital and an economy that will struggle to grow rapidly, will be with us for some time.
-This is very good news for those that rely on individual company and stock selection to drive returns, both on an absolute and relative basis.
+We believe that with a higher cost of capital and an economy that will struggle to grow rapidly, we see this remaining for some time.
+This we believe is very good news for those that rely on individual company and stock selection to drive returns, both on an absolute and relative basis.